-NBWJI Trains Over 1,000 Leaders in Trauma and Healing Informed Responses
+NBWJI Trains Over 1,000 Leaders in Trauma Informed Responses

 Since 2017, NBWJI has provided trainings as a part of the CSEC (Commercial Sexual Exploitation of Children) Training Initiative in Los Angeles County.
 These trainings teach understanding trauma and how to develop healing-informed responses for service providers working with children and young adults who are survivors of commercial and sexual exploitation.
 Falilah “Aisha” Bilal, NBWJI Senior Trainer, leads these trainings as a part of the Los Angeles Probation County Initiative with Nola Brantley, a nationally recognized advocate, leader, and survivor of the Commercial Sex Industry.

 This year alone, Falilah has trained over 1,000 probation officers, social services staff, and medical professionals — and more than 2,000 individuals since 2017 – about how to create healing-informed spaces for CSEC.